Healing vs. Processing: How to Use Your Trauma for Big Transformations

 If you need to heal something, see a doctor.

 But if you believe your wounds have shaped you, consider writing about them.
-You never know how the process of storytelling will transform you or how sharing those stories can provide meaning for others.
+You never know how the process of storytelling will transform you or how sharing your stories can provide meaning for others.